Frequently Asked Questions

 (e) a motion to compel a party to complete applicable prerequisites in order to obtain a triage conference date;

-(f) a motion to appoint a family evaluator under subsection 49(1) of The Court of Queen’s Bench Act;
+(f) a motion to appoint a family evaluator under subsection 49(1) of The Court of King’s Bench Act;

-(g) a motion to refer parties to a designated mediator under subsection 47(1) of The Court of Queen’s Bench Act.
+(g) a motion to refer parties to a designated mediator under subsection 47(1) of The Court of King’s Bench Act.

 Due to changes to the family court system on February 1, 2019, a motion for support can no longer be heard by the court until after the triage conference.
 To get a triage conference date, you must first attend triage screening court by filing the following forms: